 Insufficient Roof Slope

-As a rule of thumb, roofs that have metal shingles should have at least a 4-inch rise per foot of roof run.
-If the slope is any less than 3 over 12, this could well be the cause of the leak.
+As a rule of thumb, roofs with metal panels should have at least a 4-inch rise per foot of roof run.
+If the slope is less than 3 over 12, this could cause a leak.
 A standing seam can help if you have a roof with slopes just above 2/12.

 Loose or Lost Panels

-Metal roofing panels that are not secured well during the installation of the roof tend to get loose, or even blown away by strong winds.
-When roof sheets are not fastened properly or when the panels weren’t interlocked and tightly secured to the roof deck, you’ll probably end up finding some pieces of the original roof gone after some harsh weather conditions.
+Metal roofing panels that need to be secured well during the roof installation tend to get loose or blown away by strong winds.
+When roof sheets are not appropriately fastened, or the panels aren’t interlocked and tightly secured to the roof deck, you’ll probably find some pieces of the original roof gone after some harsh weather conditions.

 Wrong or No Flashing

-Installing flashing around areas such as a skylight and chimney is necessary as these are the areas that are prone to leaking.
-Without proper installation, or if your contractor skipped out on it altogether, this is definitely a possible cause of leaking.
-Other areas where flashing should have been installed include end walls, sidewalls, roof valleys, and the ridges.
+Installing flashing around areas such as a skylight and chimney is necessary as these areas are prone to leaking.
+Without proper installation, or if your contractor skipped out on it, this is a possible cause of spreading.
+Other areas where flashing should have been installed include end walls, sidewalls, roof valleys, and ridges.

 The only way to avoid leaking from metal roofs is to ensure that the proper system for installation has been followed.
 Aside from that, using high-quality roofing materials is also critical.
-However, over time, as your roof goes through years of use and undergoes the natural wear and tear that other structures also experience, there are certain areas that are also prone to leaking.
+However, over time, as your roof goes through years of use and undergoes the natural wear and tear that other structures experience, certain areas are prone to leaking.

 Leaking at Metal Roof Ridges